bohdidog/CyberSecurity_Projects/SubmissionFile.md

 #### Step 2: DNS and Domain Discovery

-Enter the IP address for `demo.testfire.net` into Domain Dossier and answer the following questions based on the results:
+-Enter the IP address for `demo.testfire.net` into Domain Dossier and answer the following questions   based on the results:

   1. Where is the company located: 9725 Datapoint Drive, Suite 100 San Antonio, TX